alexjoo-kang/bulk-rna-seq-tutorial/README.md

 **Answer**:
 There were 13 EOLP samples available.
 To balance group sizes, 13 NEOLP samples were selected from 27 total NEOLP samples.
-This improves z-score comparison clarity, though different NEOLP sample selections may yield slightly different results.
+This improves z-score comparison clarity, though different NEOLP sample selections may yield different results.

 ---